Where can I recycle electronics?

 The Story of Stuff: Behind the Lifecycle of Electronics

-- Best Buy offers FREE RECYCLING services for electronics, even if you didn't buy them at Best Buy!
-The closest Best Buy is in Watertown, MA.
-This is a great example of a company taking responsiblity for the full life-cycle of their products.
+- Best Buy offers free recycling services for electronics, even if you didn't buy them at Best Buy!
+The closest Best Buy to Bentley's campus is in Watertown, MA.
+This is a great example of a company taking responsibility for the full life-cycle of their products.
 We call this: "Extended Producer Responsibility."
 (Don't live near a Best Buy?
 Check out 1800Recycling.com.
 You can enter your zip code to search for local places to recycle electronics and many other household products)

-- Drop off working electronics at the Give 'N Go at the end of Spring Semester.
-They will be taken by Bentley student or donated to a local charity.
+- Drop off working electronics at the Give 'N Go stations at the end of Spring Semester, where they will be taken by other Bentley students or donated to a local charity.

 - Most towns provide "Household Hazardous Waste Days" or "Electronics Recycling Days" several times per year where residents can leave electronics at the curb for pick up.
 Some towns require residents to drop electronics off at the Department of Public Works.
 Check out your town's website and look under "DPW" or "Solid Waste and Recycling" for more information.

 Networked printers, copiers, and fax machines are marked with a network tag or ID.
 Please contact Client Services if you have a networked printer, copier or fax machine that you will no longer be using in your department.
 Client Services will pick up the item, test it and determine if it can be re-purposed on campus.
 If the item is not able to be used on campus it is sold, donated or properly recycled by a certified electronics recycler.

 Tag & Snag for Bentley-owned, Non-networked Printers, Copiers and Fax Machines